OpenSourceBrain/Documentation/source/OSBv2/Overview.md

 Workspaces are spaces for users to work in.

-- Empty repositories can be created, or they can be seeded from OSBv2 repositories including some or all of the files in the repository at the time
+- Empty workspaces can be created, or they can be seeded from OSBv2 repositories using some or all of the files in the repository at the time
 - Each workspace is saved on a persistent cloud volume, allowing users to save their work and resume it at a later time
 - Additional files (analysis outputs, simulation results) can also be stored in the workspace
 - Users can keep their workspaces private or make them public to share them with the community